 Respect for the creative process and the arts.

 Relevance through connection and response to the local and global community.

-Founded in 1981, the Kentucky Museum of Art and Craft (formerly Art and Craft Foundation) was started as a way to build interest in the state’s rich craft heritage, which lead to a collection of American Folk Art from the region.
+Founded in 1981 by former Kentucky first lady Phyllis George, the Kentucky Museum of Art and Craft (formerly Art and Craft Foundation) was started as a way to build interest in the state’s rich craft heritage, which lead to a collection of American Folk Art from the region.

 In 2001, the organization relocated to four-story cast iron structure located in downtown Louisville's West Main Street Historic District.
 The three galleries located on the first, second and third floor provides 27,000 square feet for large-scale exhibitions.

 The Museum was renovated in 2016 to create a space that better serves the public and fosters creative thinking and exploration.
 KMAC worked with Christoff:Finio architects, NY.

 Please email for 990 or other financial information